AmirBachir/Hypermedia_NuxtWebsite/README.md

 * Vue components used across the website (such as RoundImageCard, Cover, etc...)
 * CSS for mobile and reactive pages
 #### Amir Bachir Kaddis Beshay
+He was mostly involved in:
+* The City of Brescia (about us) single topic page
+* Points of Interest introductory page
+* Itinerary kind of topic page
+* Service type kind of topic page
+* Vue components like: TheHeader, getToBrescia, PoICard, TheParagraph, Stop
 #### Gabriele Carollo
 He was mostly involved in:
 * Point of interest kind of topic page